Ehsian/ChessPuzzleEditor/README.md

 - As a user, I want to be able to add and remove custom moves to a "puzzle" [Phase 1 Done]
 - As a user, I want to be able to load a "puzzle" and attempt to solve it [Phase 1 Done]
 - As a user, I want to be able to show the answer to a puzzle.
 [Phase 1 Done]
+- As a user, I want to be able to save my current "puzzle" on demand.
+- As a user, I want to be able to load a previous "puzzle" on startup.